g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-> "The Gottwald School believe that intellectuals as a class are incapable of sparking revolutionary change, so all they can do is *critique* capitalism from inside itself."<br>
+> "The Gottwald School believe that intellectuals as a class are incapable of sparking revolutionary change, so all they can do is *critique* capitalism from inside itself."<br><br>
 > LOGIC - In other words, they have lost faith in their own relevance.

 <br>